apache/skywalking/docs/en/guides/How-to-release.md

 Thank you everyone for taking the time to review the release and help us.

-I will procedd to publish the release and send ANNOUNCE.
+I will process to publish the release and send ANNOUNCE.
 ```

 ## Publish release